zmedlnow/OFS_Simulator3D/README.md

-A Fork of OpenFunScripter's OFS_Simulator3D that fixes some issues.
+A Fork of Falafel's Fork of OpenFunScripter's OFS_Simulator3D, focused on visualization of four phase scripts used with restim.

 <img src="https://github.com/ZestyRaraferu/OFS_Simulator3D/blob/1.2.1/favicon.png" width="128">